Galser/ptfe-demo-vagrant-vc-backuprestore/README.md

     - Accept security exception to proceed to second screen
     - Supply proper SSL keys, certificate, and bundle, use the name *"ptfe-vagrant.guselietov.com"* for the host
     - Upload license
-    - use **"Online"** type of installation
+    - Use **"Online"** type of installation
     - At the [settings screen](https://ptfe-vagrant.guselietov.com:8800/settings) choose **"Installation Type"** - Demo
-    - at the same screen - paste your CA bundle if it is required with your type of SSL certificate
+    - At the same screen - paste your CA bundle if it is required with your type of SSL certificate
-    - press **[save]** button and finish the installation, enter at the proper screen **password for securing Admin console - write it down**
+    - Press **[save]** button and finish the installation, enter at the proper screen **password for securing Admin console - write it down**
-    - open PTFE at the end and create a new admin user
+    - Open PTFE at the end and create a new admin user
 - Now you are logged-in, create organization and workspace in it, for the demo, we have organization *"superacme"* and workspace *"playground"* :

     ![Org and workspace](screenshots/4_org_and_workspace.png)

-    > Names does not matter, but we are going to see that everything is restored from backup by checking that proper organization and workspace is in place later.
+    > Names do not matter, but we are going to see that everything is restored from backup by checking that proper organization and workspace is in place, later.

-When you are logged in a new PTFE installation. it concludes installation, now let's work with snapshots.
+When you *are logged in* a new PTFE installation with organization and workspace -  installation is done.
+Now let's work with snapshots.

 ## Working with snapshots